Govrn-HQ/white-paper/a-problem-statement.md

 ## Two-party System as a Duopoly

 Unfortunately, the two-party system is so rigid that it has created a duopoly that gives Americans fewer choices instead of more.
-Not only is it difficult for third parties to gain political power, but it’s also difficult for non establishment candidates to gain political power within their own party.
+Not only is it difficult for third parties to gain political power,<sup>[1](#myfootnote1)</sup> but it’s also difficult for non establishment candidates to gain political power within their own party.<sup>[2](#myfootnote2)</sup>

 ## Hyper Dependence on Political Parties to Champion Issues